sptrakesh/openapi2latex/README.md

 Utility scripts to generate a LaTeX file from an OpenAPI specification.

-The rationale for this script is to be able to generate a PDF document that can be distributed to interested parties, when the source specifications are protected by access control.
+The rationale for this script is to be able to generate a PDF document that can be distributed to interested parties, when the source specifications are protected by access control (and where the said parties do not need to be provided with the access credentials).

-The central workflow is to use these scripts to generate the target LaTeX file, and run `pdflatex` a few times (usually two times to get the references all resolved) for the output PDF document.
+The workflow is to use these scripts to generate the target LaTeX file, and run `pdflatex` a few times (usually two times to get cross-references resolved) for the output PDF document.

 ## Structure
 The generated LaTeX file has the following structure (you can of course modify the output file as desired):